logdna/logdna-agent/README.md

 sudo node index.js --help

 # configure
-sudo node index.js -k <YOUR LOGDNA AGENT KEY>
+sudo node index.js -k <YOUR LOGDNA API KEY>
 # On Linux, this will generate a config file: /etc/logdna.conf
 # On Windows, this will generate a config file: C:\ProgramData\logdna\logdna.conf